Upcoming Music Biopics Coming Out In 2025 And Beyond

 Not much is known at this time, and we don’t yet know who will be playing the chart-topping disco group best known for coming up with beloved tracks like “Stayin’ Alive” and “How Deep Is Your Love?” on the Saturday Night Fever soundtrack.

-We will make sure everyone is in the loop on the status of each of these projects (and any new biographical dramas) as more information becomes available.
-But, in the meantime, take a look at our rundown of 10 biopics about black musicians everyone should watch.
+Make sure to check back for updates for each of these projects as more information becomes available.
+In the meantime, take a look at our rundown of 10 biopics about black musicians everyone should watch.

 Philip grew up in Louisiana (not New Orleans) before moving to St. Louis after graduating from Louisiana State University-Shreveport.
 When he's not writing about movies or television, Philip can be found being chased by his three kids, telling his dogs to stop barking at the mailman, or chatting about professional wrestling to his wife.
 Writing gigs with school newspapers, multiple daily newspapers, and other varied job experiences led him to this point where he actually gets to write about movies, shows, wrestling, and documentaries (which is a huge win in his eyes).
 If the stars properly align, he will talk about For Love Of The Game being the best baseball movie of all time.